zerodivide1/lockitron-bash/README.md

 Pull requests always welcome!
 You can also hit me up on Twitter [@zero_divide_1](https://twitter.com/zero_divide_1).

+If you would like to support the lockitron-bash project monetarily, you can send Bitcoin donations here: 1Gc3uHo3mJ7LUwJ1rZp6x3dSuRurC49mL4

 ## License

 See [LICENSE](LICENSE) for more information.